 Grob 103 Twin Astir (Own – 1)

 This two place training glider was the first club owned fiberglass ship.
-It has served as well and is used for advanced student training and general member flying around the field.
+It has served us well and is used for advanced student training and general member flying around the field.
 It tends to “drive” heavier than most gliders but it is a solid ship and one that most glider pilots get their first taste of fiberglass performance in.
 You can read more about the Grob 102 Twin Astir here.
 Here is the Grob-103 Flight Manual for our particular aircraft.

 Schweizer SGS 2-33 (Own – 3)